friendlymatthew/clay/README.md

 `clay` heavily relies on wasm32 SIMD intrinsics.
 Since this problem space is bound to planar and spatial operations, this crate aims to implement every geometric operation in SIMD.

-## Status
-`clay` is buggy but functional. `clay` can draw rectangles and move in infinite directions.

-The most immediate tasks are to implement selecting, zooming, and rendering text.
+The most immediate task is to implement zooming.
 There isn't a clear roadmap but most exciting ideas are persisting shapes to disk, writing freehand, simple multicollaboration, and drawing circles.

 ## How to Run
 > *These instructions make use of `just`.
 To install, simply `cargo install just`*